 - Inability to make decisions due to inadequate information or not fully grasping the information.

 Usually, the salesperson functions in a professional way and provides quality information.
 The customer might even follow up with concerns or questions.
-Such a reaction is viewed as an indication that the customer will soon make the decision to buy.
+Such a reaction is viewed as an indication that the customer success will soon make the decision to buy.
 However, at this stage, the buyer often enters a state of decision reluctance.

 They start to ask themselves the following questions: